Free Confidential Consultation

 Texas State University

-With a student population of 38,171 students in 2022, a total of 231 crimes were reported.
-Breaking it down, 129 were criminal offenses, 10 were hate crimes, and 92 were VAWA related.
-Compared to Texas A & M, the overall crime was less, but there is a significantly less amount of students that are in attendance.
-Here is the most up to date report, 2023 Annual Texas State University Security and Fire Safety Report.
+With a student population of 38,722 students in 2023, a total of 235 crimes were reported.
+Breaking it down, 118 were criminal offenses, 8 were hate crimes, and 109 were VAWA-related.
+Compared to Texas A&M, the overall crime rate was lower, but there are significantly fewer students that are in attendance.
+Here is the most up to date report, 2025 Annual Texas State University Security and Fire Safety Report.

 The University of Texas at Arlington